Arthur-Huan/DATA_project/README.md

 To run Chirrup CLI, execute the following command in your terminal or command prompt:

-- If using pip: `python -m chirrup menu`
+- If using Ppython: `python -m chirrup menu`
-- If using pypoetry: `poetry run python -m chirrup menu`
+- If using Poetry: `poetry run python -m chirrup menu`

-Make sure you are in the DATA_project folder before running the command.
+## Database initialization

+As end users should not need to initalize the database, there is no command for it in the CLI.
+However, you can manually run `database_setup.py` in the `chirrup` sub-directory.
+Alternatively, use the CLI as usual, and a databsae will be initalized for you.